 The 'commercial' client

-Let’s be clear, most marketers have personal objectives set on driving growth in their business, not on how good their advertising looks.
+Let’s be clear, most marketers have personal objectives set on driving growth in their business.
+And not on how good their advertising looks.
 That’s what drives them.

 For them, the review meeting often feels like an exercise in burning money.